blainehansen/vue-async-everything/project.md

 [vue-async-properties]
+- docs for pagination and load more

-- allow error and transform to use component `this`
+- X allow error and transform to use component `this`
+- X write tests for error and transform

 async methods
 - spec